Amber Rose, Khloe Kardashian, Kourtney Kardashian: Their Present Drama-filled Relationships

 A photo posted by Amber Rose (@amberrose) on

-This includes his own fans, who have in such moments bombarded him with hateful messages mainly directed at The Amber Rose Show host.
+This includes against his own fans, who have in such moments bombarded him with hateful messages mainly directed at The Amber Rose Show host.
 Just a few weeks ago, he received over 1700 comments, most of them racial, on Twitter.
 These were a lot more than he receives on a regular day.
 This was after he posted a photo of him and Amber Rose sharing an adorable kiss.
 He apparently responded with a series of now deleted tweets that read as follows, as reported by the Daily Mail.

 “The hypocrisy.
 All these bible proverbs and absolutely zero follow thru [sic].
 All this ‘love’ yet zero empathy.
 I’m speechless.
 TBH.
 Not because I have nothing to say.
 Just don’t have anything to say y’all capable of understand [sic.]… ‘It matters 0% what people who dont know you think about you.
 All that matters is what the people who really knowU and loveU think about you [sic].”